Conversational Voice, Video, and SMS AI for Developers

 Yes.
 SignalWire is deployed across multiple public clouds in data centers in every corner of the planet.

 We can deliver 50ms of network latency to 2 billion people and 100ms worldwide.
-Every node has the same capabilities as every other node, so we can scale to thousands of concurrent calls overnight without performance loss.
+Every node has the same capabilities as every other node, so we can scale to thousands of concurrent calls without performance loss.

-SignalWire built and maintains FreeSWITCH, the most advanced and widely-used open source telecom stack.
-We've scaled it, exposed its most powerful capabilities with simple REST APIs, and interfaced everything directly with LLMs, ASR, and TTS vendors.
-We've expanded on this with a native runtime for executing serverless function calls and giving LLMs access to tools directly from your call logic.
+We've scaled FreeSWITCH to the cloud, exposed its most powerful capabilities with REST APIs, and natively integrated AI and a native runtime for giving LLMs access to API directly from your call logic.

 Absolutely.
-If you know how to build a web app, all of your mental models apply to building and deploying conversational agents that can handle complex, multi-stage conversations in multiple languages…even agents that can play multiple roles and switch between them in real time.
+If you know how to build a web app, all of your mental models apply to building and deploying teams of conversational agents that can handle complex, multi-stage conversations in multiple languages…even agents that can play multiple roles and switch between them in real time.